sap-tutorials/Tutorials/tutorials/hana-trial-advanced-analytics/hana-trial-advanced-analytics.md

 The database explorer will start loading.
 If asked to add a database connection, click **No**.

-You can see your container with a schema and the JSON collection `COMMUNITY`.
+You can see your container with a schema and the table `COMMUNITY`.
 They were generated from definitions in the cloned repository.

 ![SAP Web IDE](19.png)